morozsm/bookmark-sorter/README.md

 - Deduplication: hard duplicates by normalized URL and soft duplicates by title similarity.
 - Categorization:
   - Rule-based: domains and keywords map to tag lists.
+  - AI (optional):
-  - AI (optional): embeddings with `sentence-transformers` to assign tags by semantic similarity.
+    - Embeddings with `sentence-transformers` to assign tags by semantic similarity.
+    - External LLM (OpenAI-compatible) to label bookmarks using a prompt-guided schema.
 - Export: generate `bookmarks.cleaned.html` suitable for Chrome import (never writes back to profile files).
 - Reports: `report.html` and `report.md` with summary and planned changes.